 This is Chris Ofili's version of the Union Jack flag that represents Great Britain.
 His flag is called Union Black and replaces the colours of the Union Jack with green, red and black.
 These colours are the same as the ones on the Pan-African flag and they represent African blood, Black skin and African natural resources.
 He is asking questions around what it means to be Black and British.

-If you could make your own version of the Union Jack, what colours woud you choose or changes would you make?
+If you could make your own version of the Union Jack, what colours would you choose or what changes would you make?

 How did his style change?

 Some of Ofili’s more recent artworks are quite different from his early ones.
 He moved to Trinidad and Tobago in the Caribbean in 2005 and stopped using elephant dung in his art.
 Instead he made a series of paintings using just the colour blue.

 Ofili said he had not always liked using blue because of its power to take attention away from other colours.
 In these blue paintings he embraces that unusual power.